aelyakoubi/website/README.md

 The email adres and password is only for testing.

-- Sign up    page
+- Sign up    page + file upload
 - Contact us page  + form <-> database / email
-- Contact form to database and email
+- Contact form info to database and email
 - About us   page
 - Authorisation for users to be able only to edited their own events
 - cors    *       security upgrade / backend/src/index.js
 - 3e party login Google, Github and with 'X'
 - Admin panel so administrators can login and view and manage
+- The integration test still need to be modified for this project due many changes.

 EMAIL_USER=your-email@gmail.com